jackbenny/icinga-satellite/README.md

 * **PARENTPORT** is the Icinga2 port on the parent host.
 Defaults to 5665.
 * **TICKET** is the ticket you get from the master (if you are using Director you find it under the Agent tab of the host).
+* **TICKET_PATH** is the path to the ticket secrets file if you use Swarm and wants to use secrets instead (to keep your ticket secure).
+The ticket should be on ONE line only and be created as an external secret.
+This variable is optional and only apply for Docker Swarm.
 * **ACCEPT_CONFIG** takes a ***y*** or ***n*** value for yes or no. The default is
   ***n***
 * **ACCEPT_COMMANDS** takes a ***y*** or ***n*** value for yes or no. The default is